Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 -DSYSTEM_LIBS_REQUIRED=(0|1) When used in conjunction with -DUSE_SYSTEM_LIBS=1, the Sigil build process will fail if all the necessary libraries can't be located on the system, instead of falling back on the bundled versions (default is 0).

+-DDISABLE_UPDATECHECK=(0|1) Defaults to 0.
+Use -DDISABLE_UPDATECHECK=1 to disable the builtin online update check.
+Mainly for use by *nix distros whose Sigil packages can't make use of the new release downloads anyway.

 -DINSTALL_BUNDLED_DICTS=(0|1) Default is 1.
 Can be used to enable/disable the installation of the bundled Hunspell dictionaries used for spellchecking.
 If this is disabled (-DINSTALL_BUNDLED_DICTS=0), then the standard system spell-check dictionary location of /usr/share/hunspell will be searched for eligible dictionaries.
 If additional system paths need to be searched for dictionaries, they can be added using the -DEXTRA_DICT_DIRS option.
 Setting this to 0 will require that you manually install the language-specific hunspell dictionaries (from your software repos) yourself (e.g. `sudo apt-get install hunspell-en-us`).

 -DEXTRA_DICT_DIRS=`<path1>`:`<path2>` Path(s) that should be searched for eligible spellcheck dictionaries (in addition to /usr/share/hunspell).
 Multiple paths should be separated by colons.
 This option is only relevant if -DINSTALL_BUNDLED_DICTS=0 is also specified.